Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q1: Which country or countries do you think “the Northland” refers to?

 A1: The poem ‘A Legend of the Northland’ by Phoebe Cary does not explicitly specify the country or countries referred to as “the Northland.”
-However, based on the imagery in the poem, including the mention of swift reindeer, long winter nights, and the association with Saint Peter, one might infer that the Northland could be inspired by northern regions, possibly those with strong Christmas folklore.
+However, based on the imagery in the poem, including swift reindeer, long winter nights, and associations with Saint Peter, one might infer that the Northland is inspired by northern regions, possibly those with strong Christmas folklore.

 Regions such as Scandinavia or parts of Russia, where winter nights are long and reindeer are culturally significant, could be potential inspirations for the poem’s setting.